WTRMLNv2/TimeTable-App/README.md

 # TimeTable

 A friendly desktop weekly timetable app built with CustomTkinter and plain JSON storage.
-It lets you add, edit, delete, and visualize weekly events in a simple, modern UI.
+It lets you add, edit, delete, and visualise weekly events in a simple, modern UI.

 **Note**:
- - Don't want this mess of a zip?
+ - Don't want this mess of a zip and downloading all the dependencies?
 Download the .exe version [here](https://github.com/WTRMLNv2/TimeTable-App/releases/tag/1.0)!

 ## Highlights